In this history class, students will learn to:

 - Aristotle wrote that the “rule … of the mind and the rational element over the passionate” was both “natural and expedient.”
 Then why do so many of us today prefer leaders who are more passionate than rational?
 (Nick Rickert)

-No personal electronic devices such as phones, tablets or laptops can be used in seminar except in rare cases with special permission in advance from Prof. Pinsker.
-Students may use electronics during the second half of the presentation discussions (Denny 112, noon to 1pm) when authorized by Prof. Mealy or the graduate TAs.
+No personal electronic devices such as phones, tablets or laptops can be used in seminar except in rare cases with special permission in advance from the faculty members.
+Students may use electronics during the afternoon workshops when authorized by staff.

 Accommodating Students with Disabilities